domainaware/parsedmarc/docs/source/elasticsearch.md

 minimum and maximum JVM heap sizes in `/etc/elasticsearch/jvm.options` to more reasonable levels, depending on your server's resources.

-Make sure the system has at least 2 GB more RAM then the assigned JVM heap size.
+Make sure the system has at least 2 GB more RAM than the assigned JVM heap size.

 Always set the minimum and maximum JVM heap sizes to the same